 Id. at 139.
 Here, Applicants have sufficiently demonstrated that, absent the variance, they would be denied a use of the Property both significant and reasonable.
-Constructing a single-family dwelling is a foundational use of one's own real property.
-The proposed home is of a nature and character typical for homes in St. Mary's County, even homes on the waterfront or those impacting the Buffer.
-The Applicants demonstrated impediments and obstacles to relocating the house further out of the Buffer.
+Constructing a single-family dwelling is a foundational use of one's own real property, as is the replacement of an existing, but functionally obsolete, dwelling with a modern equivalent.
+The proposed replacement home is of the same nature and character as the existing home and, though there is a discrepancy in the record by how much overall lot coverage inside the Buffer would increase, even the maximal number of